 There is a policy perspective to this exercise.
-The properties of the estimated parameters provide extra information about the potential policy directions.
-The coefficients of the estimated quadratic equation provide evidence to prove or not to prove existence of the Armey curve.
+The properties of the estimated parameters provide extra information about the potential policy directions: these coefficients of the estimated quadratic equation provide evidence to prove or not to prove the existence of the Armey curve.
+The geometric presentation of the quadratic function and its properties are illustrated in Figure IV.
 In order to establish this inverted U-shaped curve, the coefficient of the square term of government share of RGDP (kg^2) needs to be negative.
-The geometric presentation of the quadratic function and its properties are illustrated in Figure 4.
+The illustration below exhibits this negative c^{xii} .